6 minute read

 EOF

-In our case, we substitute for the Hypervisor IP that is capable now to port forward to the VM of the helper, and through the haproxy to the cluster of OpenShift4 in our VMs:
+In our case, we substitute the Hypervisor IP that is now capable of port forwarding to the helper VM, and through the haproxy to the cluster of OpenShift4 in our VMs:

 [rcarrata@laptop ~]$ external-ocp4.conf